Noetica/Octopus/Scripts/Runbooks/InfToJson/PARAMETER-GUIDE.md

 - Overrides `-YesNoAsBoolean`, `-EmptyAsNull`, and default type conversion
 - Empty values remain as empty strings `""`
 - Most conservative option for maximum compatibility
+- Everything stays exactly as it appears in the INF file

 **Use When:**
 - Legacy systems require string values
 - You want predictable, uniform types
+- You need exact string preservation
+- Consuming system expects all strings
-- Avoiding type conversion issues
+- Avoiding any type interpretation issues

 ---